Bennington Flag or Bennington Banner

 HEAVY DUTY POLYESTER OUTDOOR STATE FLAGS

-The strongest, longest lasting material, developed for maximum durability in strong wind conditions and intense sun.
+The strongest, longest-lasting material, developed for maximum durability in strong wind conditions and intense sun.
 USA Flag Co. polyester flags are made of tough 2-ply 100% spun polyester.
 They stand up to unpredictable weather conditions.
-Each Bennington flag is finished with tough polyester canvas heading and spurred brass grommets and four needle fly hem.
+Each Bennington flag is finished with a tough polyester canvas heading and spurred brass grommets and a four-needle fly hem.

 - Heavy 2-Ply Yarns for Extra Strength and Durability

 - Withstands Wind, Sun, Dirt, and Moisture

 Add this Bennington Flag to your cart for Immediate Delivery Now.

 The Centennial History of the Battle of Bennington: